expel-io/terraform-gcp-gke/README.md

 4. **Message Handling**: Configures the Pub/Sub system to wait for 600 seconds before resending unacknowledged messages.
 5. **Resource Identification**: Applies the prefix "expel-integration" to all resources created by this module for easy identification.

-> **Note**: Terraform state may contain sensitive information.
+> :exclamation: Terraform state may contain sensitive information.
 Please follow best security practices when securing your state.

 ## Usage